Results: Southern Africa

 Hand in Hand Southern Africa worked from 2008 to 2015 to create jobs in four countries: South Africa, Lesotho, Zimbabwe and Swaziland.
 Each presented unique challenges, but all share high levels of poverty, low levels of employment and cultural barriers to women’s empowerment.

-Every Hand in Hand entrepreneur starts off as Self-Help Group member.
+Every Hand in Hand entrepreneur starts off as a Self-Help Group member.
 Organised by Hand in Hand Southern Africa staff, Self-Help Groups learn together, save together and even launch enterprises together.
-Groups are typically female, and number about five members.
-By collaborating with governments at every level, we’ve become a major player in the region.
+Groups are typically female, and number about 20 members.
+By collaborating with governments at every level, we became a major player in the region.
 Almost one in three NGO-led savings groups in South Africa, Lesotho, Zimbabwe and Swaziland are run by Hand in Hand Southern Africa.

 Businesses are an important metric for Hand in Hand.
-Every enterprise we help create in Southern Africa results in an average 3.4 jobs.
+Every enterprise we helped create in Southern Africa results in an average 3.4 jobs.

 Jobs are at the core of Hand in Hand’s work.
-Our entrepreneurs in Southern Africa farm crops, manufacture bricks and weave carpets.
-Others bead jewellery, own shops and run catering businesses.
-Whatever they do, our job creation model puts sustainability first.
+Our entrepreneurs in Southern Africa farmed crops, manufactured bricks and wove carpets.
+Others beaded jewellery, owned shops and ran catering businesses.
+Whatever their expertise, our job creation model puts sustainability first.
 If a job doesn’t outlast our intervention, we haven’t succeeded.